nvimdev/dashboard-nvim/README.md

                   -- action type can be string or function or nil.
-                  -- if you don't need any one of icon shortcut action ,you can ignore it. db.custom_footer  -- type can be nil,table or function(must be return table in function) db.preview_file_Path    -- string or function type that mean in function you can dynamic generate height width db.preview_file_height  -- number type db.preview_file_width   -- number type db.preview_command      -- string type (can be ueberzug which only work in linux) db.confirm_key          -- string type key that do confirm in center select db.exit_key             -- string type key that exit the dashboard db.custom_key           -- table type key that set custom keymap for dashboard db.hide_statusline      -- boolean default is true.it will hide statusline in dashboard buffer and auto open in other buffer db.hide_tabline         -- boolean default is true.it will hide tabline in dashboard buffer and auto open in other buffer db.session_directory    -- string type the directory to store the session file
+                  -- if you don't need any one of icon shortcut action ,you can ignore it. db.custom_footer  -- type can be nil,table or function(must be return table in function) db.custom_key           -- table type key that set custom keymap for dashboard db.preview_file_Path    -- string or function type that mean in function you can dynamic generate height width db.preview_file_height  -- number type db.preview_file_width   -- number type db.preview_command      -- string type (can be ueberzug which only work in linux) db.hide_statusline      -- boolean default is true.it will hide statusline in dashboard buffer and auto open in other buffer db.hide_tabline         -- boolean default is true.it will hide tabline in dashboard buffer and auto open in other buffer db.session_directory    -- string type the directory to store the session file